2.3.0 What You Will Learn

 one

-When the program executes the second line, a is assigned the value 1, so what gets printed is 1; on the fourth line, the program notices that a is being reused, so it discards the old value 1 and assigns "one" to a, so the next line prints one.
+When the program executes the second line, a is assigned the value 1, so 1 is printed.
+On the fourth line, the program notices that a is being reused, discards the old value 1, and assigns "one" to a, so the next line prints one.
 This is shadowing.

-After successfully converting the data type, we can compare the two numbers:
+After the data type conversion succeeds, we can compare the two numbers.

-First declare the imported library at the beginning of the code:
+First, import the type at the top of the code:

-This line means importing a type called Ordering from the std standard library.
-Ordering is an enum type with three variants (you can think of them as three possible values): Ordering::Less, Ordering::Greater, and Ordering::Equal, which represent less than, greater than, and equal to, respectively.
+This code imports the Ordering type from the std standard library.
+Ordering is an enum with three variants (you can think of them as three possible values): Ordering::Less, Ordering::Greater, and Ordering::Equal, which mean less than, greater than, and equal to.

 Ordering::Less => println!("Too small"),